Where is Peter Schmeichel now?

 Danish goalkeeping legend Peter Schmeichel finally hung up his gloves in 2003 after finishing his illustrious career at Manchester City.

-Internationally, Schmeichel was hugely important for the Danish football team winning 128 caps and he was a key member of the side which won the 1992 UEFA European Championships.
+Internationally, he was hugely important for the Danish football team winning 128 caps and proving to be a key member of the side which won the 1992 UEFA European Championships.

-Since retiring from playing Schmeichel has mostly worked as a television pundit both in his native Denmark and also for the BBC in England.
+Since retiring from playing Schmeichel has mostly worked as a television pundit both in his native Denmark and also for the BBC in England as well as travelling extensively in his role as ambassador for Manchester United and Carlsberg.

-In 2006 Schmeichel appeared as a contestant on Strictly Come Dancing.
-He finished 7th out of 14 dancers.
+He also released a book titled Schmeichel: The Autobiography and appeared as a contestant on the 2006 edition of Strictly Come Dancing where he finished 7th out of 14 dancers.

-Schmeichel’s son Kasper is also a professional goalkeeper in the Premier League with Leicester City and for the Danish national side.
+His son Kasper is also a professional goalkeeper in the Premier League with Leicester City and the Danish national side.

-When Leicester City won the Premier League in the 2015-16 season it was the first time that a father and son had both won the title.
+When The Foxes won the Premier League in 2015-16, it was the first time that a father and son had both won the title.

 Back to Manchester United